sacek/LPegLJ/doc/USAGE.md

 *set* - enable memoization (true or false)

 ###Using stream:

+In stream mode all input data are copied into internal buffers.
+During parsing algorithm discards unused buffer (without link from stack or from captures stack).
+Captures are generated and removed from capture stack in this condition: capture are not in unsolved alternative and capture is not open (should be complete).
+Algorithm generates only complete capture on highest level.
+Nested captures are generated after higher level captures are completed.

 ####lpeglj.streammatch(pat, init, ...)
 *pat* - pattern
 *init* - start position in stream (should be positive number)